mlcommons/medperf/scripts/README.md

 This folder contains scripts for the execution and submission of results related to the FeTS Challenge.

 ### Prerequisites
-1. It is expected that the user already has a prepared dataset, which has been submitted to the platform, associated with the FeTS Benchmark and approved by the FeTS organizers.
+It is expected that the user already has a prepared dataset, which has been submitted to the platform, associated with the FeTS Benchmark and approved by the FeTS organizers.
    This can be confirmed with the following command
    ```
    medperf association ls
    ```
    which should display an association with status `APPROVED`
-2. Singularity 3.9.5
-3. CUDA >= 450

 ### Contents
-Here is a brief description of all the files contained in this folder:
+For evaluating challenge submissions, we provide the following files:
 - `run_models.py`: script for automatically executing all models for a specific benchmark.
 - `submit_results.py`: script for automatically submitting all results for a specific benchmark.
 - `fets_subm_list.json`: file containing models names for the FeTS Challenge.
 - `brats_evaluation_priority.json` file containing models names for the BraTS Model Evaluation.
+As you cloned the Medperf repository earlier during data preparation, you can find them in the `scripts` folder (relative to your local Medperf repository).
+Here is a brief description of all the files contained in this folder:

 ### How to Use
 To properly run the scripts provided, you need to know the following information:
 - **The benchmark UID:** The currently accepted benchmark uid is `5`